IIIF/api/source/api/search/0.9/index.md

 ### 4.2.
 Response

 The response is a list of very simple objects that include the term and its number of occurrences.
 The number of terms provided is determined by the server.
 The matching term is given as the value of the `match` property, and the number of occurences is the integer value of the `count` property.
+The term objects are of `@type` "search:Term", and this _MAY_ be included explicitly but it is not necessary.

 Parameters that were not processed by the service _MUST_ be returned in the response in the `ignored` property of the main "TermList" object.

-The terms _SHOULD_ be provided in ascending alphabetically sorted order.
+The terms _SHOULD_ be provided in ascending alphabetically sorted order, but other orders are allowed, such as by the term's count descending to put the most common matches first.

 The example request above might generate the following response: